cu-numpde/fall23-community-Adam-Prieto/proposal.md

 *Write a paragraph describing what the software does and who its primary audience is.*

+From the main website:

+"Enzo is a community-developed adaptive mesh refinement simulation code, designed for rich, multi-physics hydrodynamic astrophysical calculations."
+In other words, Enzo is a fully open-source software package designed for solving astrophysics related PDEs.

 ### Stats

 | Description | Your answer |